An intelligent tutor for planning in large partially observable environments: Introduction

-This article extends intelligent tutoring systems for human planning \citep{Callaway2021Leveraging} to partially observable environments and thereby overcomes a crucial limitation of previous research on automatically improving human planning, namely the fact that it was conducted in simplistic planning tasks where the environment is fully observable.
-In real-world applications, planning requires managing high levels of uncertainty.
+Specifically, we extend intelligent tutoring systems for human planning \citep{Callaway2021Leveraging} to partially observable environments.
+It thereby overcomes a crucial limitation of previous research on automatically improving human planning, namely, the fact that it was conducted in simplistic planning tasks where the environment is fully observable.
+In the real world, making good decisions often requires farsighted planning under uncertainty.
 Thinking about a future action or event is unlikely to lead to a completely reliable prediction of its consequences.
 For example, when planning which bus to take, the precise time of arrival cannot be guaranteed since the bus can be delayed by a wide range of random events, such as traffic jams.
 One, therefore, needs to make, refine, and plan with uncertain estimates of the bus timings.
 The efficiency of people's metacognitive strategies in such more realistic scenarios remains unknown.
-Moreover, while computer algorithms for planning in partially observable environments have been studied for a long time \citep{monahan1982state}, there is no prior work on discovering metacognitive strategies for human planning in partially observable environments \citep{Callaway2021Leveraging,consul2021improving,mehta2022leveraging}.
+Moreover, while computer algorithms for planning in partially observable environments have been studied for a long time \citep{monahan1982state, sondik1971optimal, kaelbling1998planning}, there is no prior work on discovering metacognitive strategies for human planning in partially observable environments \citep{Callaway2021Leveraging,consul2021improving,mehta2022leveraging}.